CONCUSSION MANAGEMENT PLAN - GREATER BIRMINGHAM YOUTH LACROSSE ASSOCIATION

 All coaches are required to take the Head’s Up Concussion Online Training Course as well as receive the CDC Head’s Up Concussion in Lacrosse information sheet as presented by US Lacrosse during the mandatory Spring Preseason Coaches Meeting which includes concussion education and EAP training.
 Each individual will be required to sign that they have attended the preseason meeting and received the concussion education information.
 The meeting will occur on an annual basis one week prior to Spring Season practice start.

 Clearance for participation or need for further consultation, evaluation or testing will be at the discretion of the athlete’s personal healthcare physician.

 In following protocol for any documented concussion, written clearance is required and must be provided by the athlete’s personal healthcare physician to the athlete’s Head Coach prior to participation.

 Recognition and Diagnosis of Concussion and Post-Concussion Management:

 Any athlete who exhibits signs or symptoms consistent with a concussion as deemed by the Head Coach or on site certified athletic trainer, with or without a witnessed injury, will be removed from activity (practice or game) immediately and referred to their personal healthcare physician for evaluation.
-Head Coaches are not responsible or allowed to evaluate athletes with signs and symptoms of a concussion nor are they allowed to participate in any decision making regarding return to competition.
+Head Coaches are not responsible or allowed to diagnose athletes with signs and symptoms of a concussion nor are they allowed to participate in any decision making regarding return to competition.

 Following initial injury, the athlete should be evaluated and monitored by their personal healthcare physician.